vEnhance/1802/r23.typ

 Reasons to not be excited about the non-generalized Stokes theorem (hence the name "crummy"):

-- They both require parametrization, so it's not as slick as FTC, Green, or divergence theorem, which were powerful because they let you skip the parametrization step.
+- Both sides require parametrization, so it's not as slick as FTC, Green, or divergence theorem, which were powerful because they let you skip the parametrization step.
-- Surface integrals are more painful than line integrals, but there's no "anti-curl" procedure analogous to anti-gradient, so for a "random" vector field $bf(F)$ it doesn't help.
+- Surface integrals are more painful than line integrals, but there's no "anti-curl" procedure analogous to anti-gradient, so it doesn't help with surface integrals of a "random" vector field.

 = Recitation questions from official course